jedld/ruby-mnist/README.md

 # Mnist

-Utility ruby gem for easily loading and parsing the MNIST Database of handwritten digits for machine learning purposes
+Utility ruby gem for easily loading and parsing the MNIST Database of handwritten digits for machine learning purposes.

+Based on work by kenta murata.

 ## Installation